Exciton-phonon interaction calls for a revision of the "exciton" concept: Exciton-phonon in practice

 Indeed, from Eqs. \eqref{e:Pi_q} and \eqref{e:G_q} it is possible to define the (homogeneous) linewidth of exciton $\alpha q$ due to phonon scattering.
 First, we switch to the finite temperature version of the self--energy, $\Pi_{\alpha^{opt}q}(w ; T)$, where $T$ is the lattice temperature.
 In this case Eq. \eqref{e:Pi_q}, which describes phonon emission at zero temperature, becomes proportional to $1+n_B(\Omega_{\mu q^\p},T)$, where $n_B$ is the Bose--Einstein distribution for phonons.
 Additionally, a second term appears, this time proportional to $n_B(\Omega_{\mu q^\p},T)$ and describing the phonon absorption process.
 Then, the linewidth can be defined as the imaginary part of the self--energy evaluated at the exciton energy, giving: \ml{ \lab{e:widths} \gamma_{\gaopt q}(T) = \frac{2\pi}{N_q}\sum_{s\mu\gbel q^\p} |\CG_{\gaopt \gbel q}^{\mu q^\p}|^2 \times \\ \times F_{\mu q^\p}^{(s)}(T)\delta(E_{\gaopt q} - E_{\gbel q+q^\p}-s\Omega_{\mu q^\p}), } with $s=\pm$ and $F_{\mu q^\p}^{(s)}(T)= (1+s)/2 + n_B(\Omega_{\mu q^\p},T)$.
-A striking occurence arises from this expression: the linewidth of the optical exciton $\alpha^{opt}$ is now determined by all the elemental excitons $\gbel$ it can scatter to.
+A striking occurrence arises from this expression: the linewidth of the optical exciton $\alpha^{opt}$ is now determined by all the elemental excitons $\gbel$ it can scatter to.
 This means, given that elemental excitons are generally more tightly bound than optical ones, that the energy conservation condition $E_{\ga^{opt}}=E_{\gb^{el}}+\Omega_{\mu}$ may be satisfied even for the lowest--lying optically bright exciton at zero temperature, which therefore counterintuitively acquires a finite linewidth.
 In order to numerically test this, we have computed the $q^\p=0$ component of the linewidths, denoted as $\gamma^0_{\alpha^{opt}}$, for our excitonic states of interest.
-This represents a lower--bound estimation of the real linewidths and, potentially, its most important contribution due to a cusp in the electron--phonon matrix elements at $q=0$ for 2D systems\cite{Sohier2016,Sio2022}.
-This quantity is sufficient to assess if the A (and B) excitons have a finite linewidth or not.
-The results for $\gamma^0_{\gaopt}$ are plotted in Fig. \ref{fig:excitonic_lifetimes} as a function of temperature for the A and B excitons of MoS$_2$ ((a) and (b), respectively) and for the A exciton of MoSe$_2$ (case (c)).
-The red diamonds represent the opt--el case, while the blue circles refer to the opt--opt scatterings (the lightly shaded region corresponds to the contribution of the phonon emission term; the barely visible darkly shaded region is due to the phonon absorption term).
-We see that in the opt--opt case the $q=0$ components of the linewidths are always negligibly small, as expected.
-However, in the case of the opt--el scattering, the same quantity for the A excitons \textit{starts with a finite value} around $4$ meV, even though these states are the lowest--bound optical excitons in the two systems considered.
-The B exciton has a much larger value as well.